json-schema-org/website/pages/learn/glossary.md

 ### anchor

-An anchor helps you to identify the location of a subschema within your JSON document.
-By applying an anchor to a subschema using the `$anchor` property, the subschema becomes identifiable via a plain-name URI string containing the value of the `$anchor` property starting with a `#` character.
+An anchor identifies the location of a subschema within a JSON document.
+By applying an anchor to a subschema using the `$anchor` keyword, the subschema becomes identifiable via a plain-name URI string containing the value of the `$anchor` property starting with a `#` character.
 An example of a plain-name URI is `https://example.com/schemas/vehicle#owners` identifying the `owners` subschema within the `vehicle` JSON document.
 An anchor is also a shorter alternative to using a JSON Pointer for identifying a subschema.

 <!-- TODO: add reference to JSON pointer term as a see more. -->
 ### tooling